 - Get support!
 Open up to your family, friends and loved ones about it.
 You don’t have to share everything.
 Understanding the big picture is good enough.
 Support can go a long way in the relief of our emotional baggage during this time.

 Nia Fisher was 35, but she had night sweats, hot flashes, sleep disturbances and irregular periods.
 She also had mood swings and was down most of the time.
 Bothered by all the discomforts, she visited a GP and an endocrinologist.

 Nia was in disbelief that she had early menopause at 35.
 It was because of premature ovarian failure or early menopause.

 Many women face the same situation.
-Early menopause puts us at odds about infertility, aging and long-term relationships.
-We know it may be difficult at first, but there’s help out there!
+Early menopause puts us at odds with infertility, aging and long-term relationships.
+We know it may be not easy at first, but there’s help out there!
 Jean Haile’s from Women’s Health also has great tips to help cope with early menopause.

 If you’re in your late 20s, you can watch this video by Lillian Masie.
 She talks about her own experience about early menopause and how she’s facing the challenge of infertility issues (14:24):